Tenure track Group Leader position in Multicellular Systems

-The position includes competitive start-up and core funding, as well as access to outstanding in-house core facilities for genomics, proteomics, structure biology, cell sorting, microscopy and image analysis, C. elegans, Hydra and mouse genetics, and computational biology.
-The Institute also provides a career mentoring program and assistance with research grant applications.
-Our vibrant, English-speaking scientific environment offers opportunities for multidisciplinary collaboration with FMI research teams in epigenetics, quantitative biology, tissue biology and neurobiology.
-For further information visit www.fmi.ch.
+The position includes a generous start-up package including core funding, relocation expenses, and access to state-of-the-art core facilities.
+The institute also provides a career mentoring program and assistance with research grant applications.
+Our vibrant, English-speaking scientific environment offers opportunities for multidisciplinary collaboration with FMI research teams in our focal areas: Genome Regulation, Multicellular Systems and Neurobiology.

-The FMI is committed to raising the proportion of women in science; we thus strongly encourage female researchers to apply.
-The Institute is responsive to the needs of dual career couples.
+The FMI is committed to increasing the diversity of our faculty and strongly encourages people from under-represented groups to apply.
+We offer a family friendly work environment and are responsive to the needs of dual career couples.

-Applications, including a CV, a concise description of research interests and future plans, and contact details for three referees should be submitted to:
+Applications − including a CV, a concise description of research interests and future plans, as well as contact details of three referees − should be submitted to: www.fmi.ch/gl_search

 Applications close on March 19, 2023.
 Shortlisted candidates will be invited to a symposium and chalk talk at FMI scheduled for the week of June 26, 2023.